simonireilly/overtime-app/README.md

 3. There will be an Admin dashboard - Administrate Gem

-4. Summary email to amangers for approval (Admin users)
+4. Summary email to managers for approval (Admin users)

 5. It must be documented if an employee does not log overtime